fstrozzi/bioruby-grid/README.md

 * the second number is the last value that the parameter will take
 * the third number is the increment to generate the range of values in between

-So in this case, the ```-L``` parameter will take 5 different values: 22, 24, 26, 28, 30 and 32.
+So in this case, the ```-L``` parameter will take 6 different values: 22, 24, 26, 28, 30 and 32.

-Last but not least, the ```-t``` option is essential so that only a single job per input file (or group of fileis) will be executed.
-Sampling parameters values is a typical combinatorial approach, so the this option avoids generating hundreds of different jobs only to sample a parameter.
-Coming back to the initial example, if I have 60 pairs of FastQ files, without the ```-t``` option, the job number will be 60x5 = 300 which is just crazy when you want to test different parameters.
+Last but not least, the ```-t``` option is essential so that only a single job per input file (or group of files) will be executed.
+Sampling parameters values is a typical combinatorial approach and this option avoids generating hundreds of different jobs only to sample a parameter.
+Coming back to the initial example, if I have 60 pairs of FastQ files, without the ```-t``` option, the job number will be 60x6 = 360, which is just crazy when you only want to test different parameter values.

 So far, BioGrid does not support sampling more than one parameter at the same time.